 DreamLand a novel about computer generated dreaming, written with legendary DJ Ken Reeth won first place in the Independent e-Book Award in the Horror/Thriller category and was an Award Winning Finalist in the San Diego Book Awards.

-It’s sequel, n0thing is titled after the main character, who in the real world is Matt’s nephew, an international Counter-Strike gaming champion.
+It’s sequel, n0thing is titled after the main character, who in the real world is his nephew, an international Counter-Strike gaming champion.
 After winning what amounts to the Super Bowl of gaming, n0thing and his winning teammates, are recruited as a literal “dream team” whose mission is to go into the nightmares of battle scarred veterans and rescue them from their traumatic memories while becoming ambassadors for a gaming platform that exceeds virtual reality with an experience that pushes the boundaries of reality itself.

 Eye of the Predator was an Award Winning Finalist in the Visionary Fiction category of the International Book Awards.
 Eye of the Predator is a supernatural thriller about a zoologist who discovers that he can go into the minds of animals.